 STEM is Integrated.
-And Global.
-Period.
+And Connects Personal → LOCAL → Global.

 Gone are the days of silos.
-STEM is interconnected, international, and interdisciplinary, and there is no going back.
-We are the only learning designers who have produced a model that includes ALL of the content required by traditional secondary and Community College/Polytechnic schools, in a completely new architecture driven by current global contexts that cross-cut a variety of STEM disciplines.
+STE(A)M is interconnected, international, and interdisciplinary, and there is no going back.
+We are the only learning designers who have produced a model that includes all of the content required by traditional secondary and Community College/Polytechnic schools, in a completely new lifelong-learning architecture driven by current global contexts that cross-cut a variety of STEM disciplines.
 And it is rich in 21st century reading, writing, speaking and listening for an Information Age.
 International peer review for students?
 Join us!
 Click here to view the screencast series on our Vimeo channel for a deep dive into the program.

 Increasing rigor earlier decreases stress later